MICLab-Unicamp/BTRSeg/README.md

 https://colab.research.google.com/drive/1PJiAdfYeaokWFWmFnzbUvZoulSaKODHu?usp=sharing

 Note that it is possible to edit src files in Colab, by clicking the folder navigator on the left.
+Make sure you go to Runtime -> Change Runtime Type and select a GPU to be able to use a GPU.

 # Usage with Docker